windnode/slides_oemof_dev_meeting_spring_2020/slides.md

 - Regions: Anhalt-Bitterfeld-Wittenberg and Uckermark
 - Objective: Investigation of 2 different regional approaches to integrate high shares of renewable energy
-- Focus: Use of flexibility options in order to avoid curtailment, use surpluses from renewable energy and increase their local share
+- Focus in ABW: Use of flexibility options in order to avoid curtailment, use surpluses from renewable energy and increase their local share

 \begin{figure}